Introduction

 Adam Lechmere 00:25:58 Oh it’s brilliant.
 It’s a wonderful lifestyle.
 The Spanish lifestyle.

-Natalie MacLean 00:26:01 And you called it la mancha.
-The lifestyle.
+Natalie MacLean 00:26:01 And you called it La Marcha.
+The lifestyle?
 Is that what you said it was?

 Natalie MacLean 00:26:40 Sure it is.
-What are your favorite pairings when it comes to the wine and the tapas there?
+What are your favourite pairings when it comes to the wine and the tapas there?

 Adam Lechmere 00:26:46 Well, the famous.
-The most famous pairing in Rebecca.
-This is a really a rule of thumb for any wine region, is that you go with the food that’s made and lamb and Rocca, because lamb is grown and raised in huge numbers in the hills and lamb and Rocca is a really brilliant combination.
+The most famous pairing in Rioja.
+This is a really a rule of thumb for any wine region, is that you go with the food that’s made.
+Its lamb in Rioja because lamb is grown and raised in huge numbers in the hills and lamb and Rioja is a really brilliant combination.

-Adam Lechmere 00:27:21 They get a huge sack full of vine cuttings, previous vintages, vine cuttings, so dried vine twigs, which is big in Bordeaux as well.
-They call them south ten in Bordeaux, SA ten SA and.
-Yeah.
+Adam Lcchmere 00:27:23 S-A-R-T-E-N Yeah.
 And you put a great bunch of these cuttings on the grill and he set fire to them and it flares up.
 You think you’re going to set the place on fire, flares up about four feet and then dies down to this intensely hot, aromatic ash, which is good to cook on for about ten 12 minutes.
 It creates this intense heat without flame.
-And so you grill your chops on that and that with a glass of any rocker, literally any wine from the top to the bottom, it just goes beautifully.
+And so you grill your chops on that and that with a glass of any Rioja, literally any wine from the top to the bottom.
+It just goes beautifully.

 Natalie MacLean 00:28:04 That sounds wonderful.
 Oh my goodness.
-Now what is the Battle of Wine Festival in Harrow that takes place at the end of June each year.
+Now what is the Battle of Wine Festival in Haro that takes place at the end of June each year.
 What happens during that?

 Natalie MacLean 00:29:18 Very sticky business.
 Who started that?
-Like, what is the.
-I guess it’s just celebrating the joy of wine, I don’t know, let’s pour it all over us.
+What is the.., I guess it’s just celebrating the joy of wine?
+I don’t know, let’s pour it all over us?

 Natalie MacLean 00:30:00 Yeah.
 Well, that sounds like something to put on the old bucket list.

-Adam Lechmere 00:30:07 It’s the end of June.
+Adam Lechmere 00:30:06 On the bucket list.
+It’s the end of June.
 If you’re going to go at the end of June.

 Natalie MacLean 00:30:10 End of June.